Omar-Dahy/DGAS-Drowsy_Guard_Autopilot_System/gateway_ecu/README.md

 ---

-## 🚘 Project Overview
+## 🧠 Project Overview

-The **Drowsy Guard Autopilot System (DGAS)** is a distributed automotive safety system engineered to detect and respond to driver drowsiness or sudden loss of consciousness.
-When the driver becomes unable to control the vehicle, DGAS takes full responsibility for vehicle operation.
+The **Drowsy Guard Autopilot System (DGAS)** is a distributed, real-time automotive safety platform developed as a graduation engineering project.
+It is designed to continuously monitor the driver for signs of **drowsiness or loss of consciousness**.
+Upon detection, DGAS autonomously takes control of the vehicle to prevent accidents by:

-The system performs the following safety sequence:

-1. Detects driver incapacitation via onboard sensing
+- 🔍 Detecting drowsiness through dedicated sensor ECUs
-2. Activates hazard warning signals and alerts
+- 🚦 Activating warning signals and hazard lighting sequences
-3. Safely maneuvers the vehicle toward the emergency lane
+- 🛣️ Safely steering the vehicle toward the **emergency lane**
-4. Coordinates all vehicle control modules in real time
-5. Executes a controlled, decelerated stop

-DGAS follows a distributed ECU architecture, where each node manages a dedicated vehicle subsystem.
-The **Gateway ECU** sits at the center of this network, serving as the master controller and communication hub.
+- 🛑 Performing a **controlled, gradual stop**
+- 📡 Coordinating all actions across multiple ECUs via a **Master Gateway**

+DGAS is built on a **modular multi-ECU architecture**, where each Electronic Control Unit (ECU) is responsible for a specific vehicle subsystem.
+All ECUs communicate over a shared **I2C bus** managed by the Master/Gateway ECU.

 ---